 1. To start, the first difference between these popular spirits is their primary ingredients: cognac is made out of grapes, making it a type of fruit brandy, while whisky is made from a variety of grains, mainly barley, rye, corn, and wheat.

-2. The next key difference is where they are produced: cognac is made from grapes exclusively grown in the small Cognac region of France, while whisky is made all around the world including in Scotland, Ireland, the United States, Canada, Japan, and France.
+2. The next key difference is where they are produced: cognac is made from grapes exclusively grown in the small Cognac region of France, while whisky is made all around the world such as in Scotland, the United States, Canada, Japan.

 All these differences produce two very different spirits with distinct flavor profiles.